hasura/learn-graphql/tutorials/frontend/remix-firebase/tutorial-site/content/launch-details-page/1-create-launch-details-component.md

 };
 ```

-Now we setup our Remix action that receives a cargo, checks how much weight is left on the rocket, and then validates the cargo.
-In a real app you would use a database transaction to ensure the current cargo doesn't change while you do this.
+Now we set up our Remix action that receives a cargo, checks how much weight is left on the rocket, and then validates the cargo.
+In a real app, you would use a database transaction to ensure the current cargo doesn't change while you do this.

 ```typescript
 // Add cargo to rocket